 Installation on Windows¶

-To develop with the Arcade library, we need to install Python, then install Arcade, and finally install a development environment.
+To develop with the Arcade library, we need to install Python, then install Arcade.

 Step 1: Install Python¶

 As of Mar-30-2020, it is easiest to get Arcade working with Python 3.7.x.
 Arcade uses two other libraries “Numpy” and “Pillow” which are difficult to install on Python 3.8.x, particularly under PyCharm.
 If you wish to use Python 3.8, see additional instructions in the note at the end of this page.

 When installing Python, make sure to add Pthon to the path (1) before clicking the Install button (2).

 After that, you can just close the dialog.
 There’s no need to increase the path length, although it doesn’t hurt anything if you do.